M. Maher Dadha

 homegrown Multi-Category Auction House striving to service every type of collector.

-Ankush is an alumnus of Bishop Cotton Boys' School, Bangalore.
+Ankush is an alumnus of Bishop Cotton Boys' School, Bengaluru.
 His early education

-cataloguing, marketing & various other aspects of the business, as a Director, he
+cataloguing, marketing & various other aspects of the business right from its inception, he

-brings to the board his astute understanding of this business model in India and
+brings to the board his astute understanding of the business model.
+Over the years he has honed his knowledge of art and

-coupled with his management skills handles the day to day running of the auction
+coupled with his management skills has enabled the auction

 Apoorva's early education at Bishop Cotton's and Christ College, Bangalore,